dcdpr/did-btc1/chapters/CRUD-Operations.md

    `beaconAddress` to [Create Beacon Service].
 1. Push `p2wpkhBeacon` to `services`.
 1. Set `serviceId` to `#initialP2TR`.
-1. Set `beaconAddress` to the result of generating a Pay-to-::Taproot:: Bitcoin address from the `keyBytes` for the appropriate `network`.
+1. Set `beaconAddress` to the result of generating a Pay-to-Taproot Bitcoin address from the `keyBytes` for the appropriate `network`.
 1. Set `p2trBeacon` to the result of passing `serviceId`, `beaconType`, and `beaconAddress` to [Create Beacon Service].